In this section

 |

-Redis data storage connection string.
+Redis database connection string.

 Allowed values: